Desalination: Costs

 Desalination stills control pressure, temperature and brine concentrations to optimize efficiency.
 Nuclear-powered desalination might be economical on a large scale.

 In 2014, the Israeli facilities of Hadera, Palmahim, Ashkelon, and Sorek were desalinizing water for less than US$0.40 per cubic meter.
 As of 2006, Singapore was desalinating water for US$0.49 per cubic meter.
+In 2025, a desalination plant was opened in Rizhao, China, with a reported desalination cost of RMB 2 (US$0.28) per cubic meter powered by waste heat.

 Environmental concerns

 Intake

 In the United States, cooling water intake structures are regulated by the Environmental Protection Agency (EPA).
 These structures can have the same impacts on the environment as desalination facility intakes.
 According to EPA, water intake structures cause adverse environmental impact by sucking fish and shellfish or their eggs into an industrial system.
 There, the organisms may be killed or injured by heat, physical stress, or chemicals.
 Larger organisms may be killed or injured when they become trapped against screens at the front of an intake structure.
 Alternative intake types that mitigate these impacts include beach wells, but they require more energy and higher costs.

 The Kwinana Desalination Plant opened in the Australian city of Perth, in 2007.
 Water there and at Queensland's Gold Coast Desalination Plant and Sydney's Kurnell Desalination Plant is withdrawn at 0.1 m/s, which is slow enough to let fish escape.
 The plant provides nearly 140000 m3 of clean water per day.

+In 2025, Corpus Christi, Texas cancelled a large desalination project due to controversy over environmental and financial concerns.